shapecode/nya-doctrine-encrypt-bundle/docs/commands.md

 The result will look like this:

 ```
-Show entities with ecrypted properies
+Show entities with encrypted properies
 =====================================

  Found 1 entities.